 Supply Chain Management majors will complete foundational courses that cover the holistic and integrated areas of supply chain management, a required internship, and will select one of one of seven minors: Business Analytics, ERP/Blockchain, Finance, Economics, Management, Marketing, Retail.

 Supply Chain Degree Program

-Graduates of the Supply Chain Management (SCM) program will find themselves in exciting and diverse roles in organizations where they will manage activities, such as planning and forecasting, purchasing, sales, transportation, storage, and distribution, which are required for the efficient flow of goods and services between the points of their creation and their ultimate consumption or disposition.
+Graduates of the Supply Chain Management (SCM) program will find themselves in exciting and diverse roles in organizations where they will manage planning, forecasting, new product introduction, manufacturing production, sourcing, sales, and distribution.
+These activities are required for the efficient flow of goods and services between the points of their creation and their ultimate consumption or disposition.

 Supply Chain Courses

 View a listing of all undergraduate Supply Chain Management courses offered by the Sam M. Walton College of Business.View Courses

 The Supply Chain Management Research Center links students, faculty and industry to develop tomorrow's supply chain leaders.Learn More

 To ensure that students acquire the skills necessary for career success, the Supply Chain Management Department requires all students to obtain additional internship training directly related to the Supply Chain degree prior to graduation.The Supply Chain Department considers your internship to be an integral part of your overall University Experience.